 Hip Replacement Complications

 Although rare, it is possible for complications from hip replacement surgery to occur.
 Possibilities range from an infection to blood clots to a heart attack.
 People with diabetes, heart disease, lung disease, or kidney disease have a higher risk of developing complications.
-Your healthcare providers will do everything they can to prevent any hip replacement complications from occurring, but your overall health plays a role, too.
+Your healthcare providers will do everything they can to prevent any problems from occurring, but your overall health plays a role, too.

 Total hip replacement has been performed safely for over 25 years, and many surgical advances have improved outcomes.
 However, as with any surgery, there are risks, both major and minor, that can occur.